My Quiet Kitchen

 • Cauliflower - you'll need one small/medium head cut into florets.

-• Tahini - adds a small amount of fat and richness to the sauce and improves the sautéed garlic flavor.
+• Tahini - adds a small amount of fat and richness to the sauce and enhances the sautéed garlic flavor.

 • Vegetable broth - adds subtle savory notes and thins the tahini, making it easier to sauté the garlic.

 • Unsweetened non-dairy milk - I like plain soy milk best for this sauce.
-Oat milk or coconut are other good options.
+Almond milk or coconut milk are also good options.
 Just make sure it's a completely unflavored and unsweetened variety.

 • Lemon - don't skip it!
 A small amount of lemon juice adds tang and rounds out the cheesy flavor of the sauce.

 • Nutritional yeast - important for overall umami/savory flavors.
 I highly recommend this non-fortified nutritional yeast by Sari Foods.
-It's the best tasting nooch I've come across.
+It's the best tasting one I've come across.

-• Garlic - for deliciously savory and irresistible vegan alfredo you've gotta have fresh garlic.
+• Garlic - for deliciously savory and irresistible healthy alfredo you've gotta have fresh garlic.

-• Nutmeg and mustard powder - if you don't have these ingredients it's not a deal breaker; their purpose is to add subtle flavors we expect in rich cream sauces.
+• Nutmeg and mustard powder - if you don't have these ingredients it's not a deal breaker; their purpose is to add subtle flavors we expect in a cream sauce.

 • Pasta - any type and shape of pasta you like is great here.
 I prefer spaghetti or angel hair instead of fettuccine since this sauce is not as over-the-top flavorful as a traditional, heavy alfredo.
 Small shapes like penne and rotini are also good.